🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 Apply

-3.2 mpd* Min.
-S$800 per c. month, no cap
+3.2 mpd Min.
+S$4K per c. month.
+2.8 mpd with min.
+S$800 per c. month.
+No cap

 Review

 Assuming I haven’t already busted the Citi Reward Card’s bonus cap, I’ll pair it with Amaze to earn 4 mpd on overseas spending with a 2% FCY fee.
-Given 2024’s UOB nerf, however, I’ll consider it something of a minor miracle if Amaze makes it through 2025 unscathed!

 Otherwise, next in line is the UOB Visa Signature for 4 mpd on FCY spend, subject to a minimum FCY spend of S$1,000 per statement month, and capped at S$2,000 FCY spend per statement month.
 Do note that this cap is shared with the 4 mpd cap for contactless payments/petrol- you can refer to this article for a more detailed explanation on how the caps work.

-If that’s still not enough, or if I’m making a big ticket purchase and need something without a cap, then I’d use the Maybank Horizon for an uncapped 3.2 mpd on FCY spend, subject to a minimum spend of S$800 per calendar month.
+If that’s still not enough, or if I’m making a big ticket purchase and need something without a cap, then I’d use the Maybank World Mastercard for an uncapped 3.2 mpd on FCY spend, subject to a minimum spend of S$4,000 per calendar month (you can also get an uncapped 2.8 mpd with a minimum spend of S$800 per calendar month).

 Groceries

-I used to select Family as one of the bonus categories on the MileLioness’ UOB Lady’s Solitaire Card so I could earn 4 mpd on groceries, but after doing the sums, realised it didn’t really make sense.
+I used to select Family as one of the bonus categories on The MileLioness’ UOB Lady’s Solitaire Card so I could earn 4 mpd on groceries, but after doing the sums, realised it didn’t really make sense.

 Most of my grocery spend was at Giant or Cold Storage, simply because of the DBS yuu Card.
 While I did visit NTUC occasionally, it wasn’t enough to justify using an entire bonus category just for groceries.
 And besides, I’m more likely to shop at FairPrice’s website these days, so I can use a card with online spending bonuses instead.